ldkong1205/cf-eqa/README.md

 </p>

 ## About
-This repository contains the Pytorch implementation of <a href="">Counterfactual QA: Eliminating Position Bias in Question Answering</a> (NTU CE7455 Final Project).
+This repository contains the Pytorch implementation of <a href="">Counterfactual QA: Eliminating Bias in Question Answering</a>.

 ## Content